ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

 {{< anchor "MaxHeap" >}} At this point it is worth reviewing heap syntax.
 The MaxHeap below can be used in future problems.
 Its constructor sets an empty array as `this.heap`.
-Other simple component methods include `isEmpty`, which checks if `this.heap` is empty, `peekMax`, which returns the top item in the heap if available, and `swap`, meant as a helper to swap two values in `this.heap`.
+Other simple component methods include `isEmpty`, which checks if `this.heap` is empty, `length`, which checks the length of the heap, `peekMax`, which returns the top item in the heap if available, and `swap`, meant as a helper to swap two values in `this.heap`.
 Two more methods that are also simple, but are critical, and sit atop more complciate methods, are `insert` and `extractMax`.
 The `insert` method pushes a value to `this.heap` and then uses a `siftUp` method called with the final location in the array to place the new value correctly.
-The `extractMax` method notes that any first value in the heap is the maximum value and saves it, and to continue extraction, pops the last value in the heap, overwrites it to the earliest location in the heap, uses a `siftDown` method to place this override value back in its proper location, and then returns the saved maximum value.
+The `extractMax` method notes that any first value in the heap is the maximum value and saves it, and to continue extraction, pops the last value in the heap, overwrites it to the earliest location in the heap if the length is greater than 1, uses a `siftDown` method to place this override value back in its proper location, and then returns the saved maximum value.
 The `siftUp` method runs a loop such that while the input `index` is greater than 0, the floor is repeatedly found of half of `index-1`, and if the value at the original `index` is greater than the value at this `parentIndex`, swap is called and the loop moves to point the `index` at the `parentIndex`.
 Otherwise the method can stop.
-The `siftDown` method is more complicated but follows a similar process -- in a loop, while the input index is less than the length of `this.heap`, a `leftIndex` and a `rightIndex` are set at the doubled initial `index` plus 1 and the doubled initial `index` plus 2, respectively.
+The `siftDown` method is more complicated but follows a similar process -- in a loop, a `leftIndex` and a `rightIndex` are repeatedly set at the doubled initial `index` plus 1 and the doubled initial `index` plus 2, respectively.
 A `maxIndex` is found among values in `leftIndex` if it is valid in the heap, `rightIndex` if it is valid in the heap, and the initial `index`.
 If the largest value is at the initial index, the loop breaks, otherwise a `swap` takes place between the `maxIndex` and the value at the top.

 {{< code language="javascript" title="MaxHeap -- code developed with human review and modification of ChatGPT output" expand="Show" collapse="Hide" isCollapsed="false" >}}